The Finn Beaubien Family

 Sam Beaubien is Florence Beaubien’s biggest motivator.
 He is also a composer, musician, producer, audio engineer & educator.
 He received a BFA in Music Education and an MFA in Jazz Composition from Wayne State.
 Sam is founder and bandleader of Will Sessions, he is also Creative Producer at WDET, Detroit’s NPR Station.

-Bridget Finn is Partner at Reyes | Finn, a contemporary art gallery in Detroit, MI.
-She is also co-founder of Art Mile | Detroit, a citywide digital art exhibition that champions Detroit’s vibrant and diverse arts community.
-Bridget received her BFA from The College for Creative Studies in Detroit.
-She is on The Board of Trustees of Independent Curators International (ICI) and New Art Dealers Alliance (NADA).
-Her greatest joy and achievement is being Florence’s Mom.
+Bridget Finn is currently serving as the director of Art Basel Miami Beach, and she previously held the position of partner at Reyes | Finn, a contemporary art gallery located in Detroit, MI.
+Additionally, she co-founded Art Mile | Detroit, a citywide digital art exhibition celebrating Detroit’s rich and diverse arts scene.
+Bridget earned her BFA from The College for Creative Studies in Detroit and has been involved with esteemed organizations such as The Board of Trustees of Independent Curators International (ICI) and New Art Dealers Alliance (NADA).
+Above all, her most cherished role and accomplishment is being Florence’s Mom.